shallinan1/STEERStyleTransfer/README.md

 If you do this, make sure the `cache_dir` in `main.py` matches the `cache_dir` specified in `download_all_models.py`.

+### (Optional) Creating own dataset

+You can also use  your own data from authors with STEER.

+First, note the reward model for target style is based on the CDS style data from the STEER data.
+You most likely want to re-train the dataset using `style_classifier/train_multilabel.py`.
+Change lines 40-77 to load and preprocess your own data.
+See `style_classifier/README.md` for more details on training.

+After this, there are two options.

+1. Dataset already has parallel pairs of the same text from different authors

+* Note * this part requires use of `vllm`, a fast inference library, so you will need to run `pip install vllm` in your conda environment.

+Although unlikely, if you already have parallel data from different authors to a target author, you can directly convert your data to the format required for STEER.

+We have an example script in `create_data/create_from_parallel.py` for this case with example data (`test_parallel.json`).
+Essentially, we need to load in the data, score it by running 1) similarity scores 2) fluency scores and 3) target style scores.
+We then compute an overall score for each data point by multiplying these metrics together.
+Then, we filter out the top-k data instances by score and save it with the correct columns.

+You can run this code and substitute your input data path, the output save path, the top-k to filter, and your new classifier model.
+You will also need to make sure the `target_styles`` input into `get_scores` match the target styles in the newly trained model.

+2. We have different texts from each author

+In this case, we will need to generate synthetic, parallel data from each author in the corpus to get data to the format required for STEER.

+The part that differs from the data process in 1) is that we need to *generate* synthetic parallel rewrites from one author to another.
+A way we can do this is to use few-shot prompting with a large model like Llama-3-8b.

+We have an example script at `create_data/create_from_nonparallel.py` for this case with example data (`test_noonparallel.json`).
+We essentially iterate through texts from each author, and use the language model to make candidate rewrites given a few-shot prompt in another author's style.

+Then, as in 1) above, we score, filter, and save.

 ## Compute Requirements

 ## Training